2019-20 Board of Directors

 Jones is a graduate of Washington State University’s College of Business and Economics, with an emphasis in Marketing.

-CPA and Shareholder, Clark Nuber
+Shareholder, Clark Nuber

 As auditor and consultant at Clark Nuber for more than 20 years, Rhona Kwiram specializes in working exclusively with not-for-profit organizations and foundations.